 In today’s hectic world, time management is one of the most important skills.
-You only have 24 hours in a day and need to use your time wisely to accomplish all tasks and goals.
+You only have 24 hours in a day, often while achieving high-stress levels, and need to use your time wisely to accomplish all tasks and goals.
 After all, time is money.

 Table of Contents

 Why Is Time Management Important in the Workplace?

 Cornerstone Dynamics’ research suggests, up to 80% of the average working day is spent on activities with little or no value.
 It shows that people are not good at time management.
 It has serious consequences, from lowered productivity to job burnout.

 👉 Time management is important in the workplace for several reasons: